 We would like to change such barbaric attitudes and at the same time improve/ celebrate the lives of these remarkable and wonderful creatures.
-Firstly by starting a Cat Rescue project (to neuter and re-home), which has begun (see its FB page ANIMALES PROTEGIDOS EN ALMONASTER LA REAL), then create a permanent sanctuary where cats (and all other animals) can be treated and await re-homing.
+And to this end have created a Cat Rescue project (to neuter and re-home, see our FB page ANIMALES PROTEGIDOS EN ALMONASTER LA REAL), then open a permanent sanctuary away from the town where cats (and all other animals) can be treated and await re-homing.

 Look forward to hearing from you.
-Meanwhile there are already five felines who have unanimously approved El Pocito as the perfect place to live, they are:
+Meanwhile here are the first seven felines who have unanimously approved El Pocito as their perfect place to live, they are: